 Q: What time is the course?

 A: Only the guest talks will have specific times (listed in the schedule).
 The regular lecture videos won’t be live and will usually be uploaded to YouTube on Mondays.
-The time for office hours is to be determined on the course Slack.

 Q: I’m not receiving course emails.